-Edelweiss-II: Experimental description
+Edelweiss-III: Experimental description

 Crygogenic setup

+- InterDigit detectors.
 These are second generation detectors designed in order to get rid of the problem of surface events encountered with standard NTD detectors: the residual beta radioactivity generates interactions at the very surface of the detectors which cannot be discriminated against WIMPs with a simple heat-ionization measurement.

-- The Interdigit detectors use comb-like electrodes (interdigitized) which allow to discriminate surface interactions thanks to the measurement of ionization signals (the electric field geometry is modified at the surface by those electrodes).
+The Interdigit detectors use comb-like electrodes (interdigitized) which allow to discriminate surface interactions thanks to the measurement of ionization signals (the electric field geometry is modified at the surface by those electrodes).

 Shieldings and veto